VincentToups/emacs-utils/monads.md

 composing functions which take a single lisp value and return a list.

 Lets start kicking around ideas about composing these functions.
-To do that we need a few functions to consider explicitely.
+To do that we need a few functions to consider explicitly.
 What are the simplest monadic functions of the list monad?
 Well `list` is certainly such a function when you call it with one argument, so lets put that on the pile.
 In that spirit, consider: